 I really love live plants in an aquarium, and when researching Discus fish the first thing you find is how warm their water should be.
-It can be tough finding plants that will thrive in a Discus tank, however there are plants that will do great.
-But first, which plants work in a Discus environment?
+However, finding the best aquarium plants for discus fish can be a challenge.

 Discus fish love their higher temperatures, and most people keep their water between 82°F and 88°F (28°C – 31°C).
 While aquarium plants are great at adapting to new environments, temperatures this high can be severely limiting their growth.